TeamLifecycle/lifecycle-api-ruby/README.md

 ```ruby
 lifecycle.track 'event_id', 'unique_id'
 ```
 Use this gem to interact with your Lifecycle account.
 Easily identify users and track users with minimal code.
 If you are looking for packages in a language other than ruby, check out the TeamLifecycle organization for your desired language.
-It is our hope that by providing this gem, integration and usage of Lifecycle will be quick and easy...like Steffan Howey.
+It is our hope that by providing this gem, integration and usage of Lifecycle will be quick and easy.

 ## Development